n42k/varley/README.md

 ## Code Example
 To see how short games can be, an example of a tron-like game is available below.
-Note that it already includes a matchmaking system, only starting matches if there are between 2 to 6 players.

 server.js:
 ```